sneakerspeak08/MyCryptoProjects/README.md

 - Supports extensibility for custom sort/index tasks.

 ### 5.  `unisatmonitor.py` – BRC-20 Token Monitor *(Archived)*
-- Monitors Unisat for real-time BRC-20 events and filters activity by token or rule.
+- Monitors Unisat for real time BRC-20 events and filters activity by token or rule.
 - Built as an alerting tool for inscription-based token launches.

 ## Author